 Dressed in period costumes, these personalities appear on tours and deliver historically accurate monologues and interact with visitors.

-There’s little parking near the Parliament Buildings but walking around the Inner Harbour is easy and the best way to get around downtown Victoria.
+There’s little parking near the Parliament Buildings but walking around the Inner Harbour is easy and the best way to get around Victoria BC.

 READ MORE: Exploring more in Canada?
 Don’t miss a trip to Banff, Alberta!